I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you don't have to!

-A Case of the Christmas Creeps!!
+A Case of Christmas Creeps!!

-The Halloween season is obviously the biggest time of year for horror film fans, but what's a scary movie fanatic to do when Halloween ends and everyone moves on to the Christmas season?
-Not everyone wants to watch round-the-clock movies about kids and talking puppies searching for Santa, or heartwarming dramas in which dysfunctional families are suddenly, magically healed by the power of Christmas.
-Thankfully (or perhaps not, depending on your tastes), Hollywood has produced a bumper crop of Christmas related horror films over the past several decades, providing gore hounds with something shocking in their stockings year after year.
+Halloween is obviously the biggest time of year for horror film fans, but what's a scary movie fanatic to do when October comes to an end and we move on to the Christmas season?
+Not everyone wants to watch movies about talking puppies searching for Santa, or heartwarming dramas in which dysfunctional families are magically healed by the power of Christmas.
+Thankfully (or perhaps not, depending on your tastes), Hollywood has produced a bumper crop of Christmas related horror films over the past several decades, providing gore hounds with something shocking for their stockings year after year.

 "Silent Night, Deadly Night" (1984) Trailer

-When it comes to Christmas themed horror flicks the Big Kahuna will always be 1984's notorious Silent Night, Deadly Night - a delightfully cheesy, sleazy, mean-spirited slasher flick that enraged a nation and scarred a generation of children.
-This low-budget splatter fest told the sad story of "Billy," who witnessed his parents being murdered by a guy in a Santa suit as a boy.
-This naturally caused him to have some lingering "issues" concerning Old Saint Nick.
-Spending his formative years in a cruel Catholic orphanage run by an abusive Mother Superior certainly didn't help things, either As a grown up, Billy is forced to put on a Santa suit at his toy-store job, which leads (understandably) to a mental breakdown.
-Soon Billy's stalking the streets of his snowy small town on Christmas Eve, picking off unlucky citizens with an axe while grunting "NAUGHTY!" or "PUNISH!"
+The Big Kahuna of Christmas themed horror flicks, of course, is 1984'sSilent Night, Deadly Night - the notoriously sleazy, mean-spirited slasher flick that enraged a nation and scarred a generation of children.
+In this low-budget splatter fest, young "Billy" witnesses the murder of his parents by a guy in a Santa suit.
+As a grown up, Billy is forced to put on a Santa suit at his toy-store job, which leads (understandably) to a mental breakdown.
+Soon he's stalking the streets of his snowy small town on Christmas Eve, picking off unlucky citizens with an axe while grunting "NAUGHTY!" or "PUNISH!"

-The movie probably would've been quickly forgotten if its TV commercials hadn't scared the hell out of children across America, leading to protests outside theaters by angry parents and PTA groups.
+SN, DN probably would've been quickly forgotten if its TV commercials hadn't scared the hell out of children across America, which led to protests outside theaters by angry parents and PTA groups.
 Even Siskel and Ebert got in on the act, denouncing the movie on their popular "At The Movies" television show.
-Tri-Star Pictures removed SN, DN from theaters within a week thanks to the public outcry, and naturally its "forbidden fruit" aspect quickly made Silent Night, Deadly Night into a must-see cult item amongst horror freaks..
-(The film's original VHS release featured a box-cover tag that read "The Movie THEY Didn't Want You To See!!")
-Despite the controversy - or perhaps because of it - Silent Night, Deadly Night eventually spawned four sequels.
-In a particularly odd twist, actor Mickey Rooney - who'd been one of the original film's most vocal celebrity critics - had a starring role in the final film of the series, Silent Night, Deadly Night 5: The Toy Maker.
+Tri-Star Pictures pulled SN, DN from theaters within a week due to the bad publicity, which naturally made it into a must-see item for horror freaks..
+The film's original VHS release featured a box-cover tag that read "The Movie THEY Didn't Want You To See!!"
+Despite the controversy Silent Night, Deadly Night eventually spawned four sequels.
+In a particularly odd twist, actor Mickey Rooney - who'd been one of the original film's most vocal celebrity critics - had a starring role in the the series' finale, Silent Night, Deadly Night 5: The Toy Maker.

 Other Psycho Santas